dhingrak/educationPortal/README.md

 ## Admin

 An admin can create new user accounts i.e admin account, teacher and student.
-An admin can perform various operations on teacher user such as:- Create a new teacher user
-  Get all the teachers stored in the database
-  Get a particular teacher profile as per their id field Update the profile of an existing teacher
-  Delete the profile of an existing teacher
+An admin can perform various operations on teacher user such as, create a new teacher user, get all the teachers stored in the database, get a particular teacher profile as per their id field, update the profile of an existing teacher, delete the profile of an existing teacher
-An admin can also perform similar functions on student user as well Create a new student user
-  Get all the students enrolled in the system
-  Get an individual student profile
-  Update the profile of an existing user
-  Delete a student from a system and making sure the student will delete from other associated collections
+An admin can also perform similar functions on student user as well, create a new student user, get all the students enrolled in the system, get an individual student profile, update the profile of an existing user, delete a student from a system and making sure the student will delete from other associated collections

 ## Teacher